jonnor/datascience-master/tip360/report.md

 ## Requirements

+As a basis for Sound Level Measurements and Environmental protection the Barcelona noise sensor specification[@BarcelonaSoundSensorSpecification] is used.

 Legal

 * Designed-for-privacy.
-Does not record peoples conversations.
+Unable to record peoples conversations.

 Costs

 * Unit production costs `<1000 NOK`
 * Installation. `<1000 NOK`
 * Running costs. `<1000 NOK/year`

-As a basis for Sound Level Measurements and Environmental protection the [@BarcelonaSoundSensorSpecification] is used.

 Sound Level Measurements